ericholscher/django-testing-docs/fixtures.rst

 In this snippet you are basically calling it the way it is called within Django.
-Normally when you are using loaddata, you would be calling it as ``./manage.py loaddata FIXTURE``. .
+Normally when you are using loaddata, you would be calling it as ``./manage.py loaddata FIXTURE``.
 Note that the `loaddata docs`_ talk about how to use loaddata normally.
 There are a couple of downsides to this method;
 The test is very fragile, if the fixture breaks, all of your tests fail.
-Also, you can really only call one fixtures at a time because there is no setUp and tearDown that will make sure your environment is the same for every test.
+Also, you can really only call one fixture at a time because there is no setUp and tearDown that will make sure your environment is the same for every test.
 Doing things this way just makes writing tests a whole lot harder.
 It is indeed a hack, and one that shouldn't really be used unless you have a